friari/rails_assessment/README.md

 #### Provide an overview and description of your Testing process.

 We created some automated tests using Cypress.
 These tests were created by testing important funcitonality of the application.
 Tests such as, sign in, sign up, booking a trainer, sign out, edit information and more.
-TBA
+Anything that are vital to the functionality of the User to use our application.

 #### Discuss and analyse requirements related to information system security.